 👉 Month-on-Month Rate and Consumption Increase

-If you hate surprises like a sudden and significant spike in your Meralco bill, then you need to prepare your budget.
+Hate sudden and significant spikes in your Meralco bill?
 Before your next Meralco bill arrives, know how to compute your electric consumption for the month based on Meralco’s announced rate increase.
 This will help you correctly compute your potential bill for the month.

-Meralco raised its overall rate by ₱0.55 per kilowatt hour (kWh) for March 2023, bringing it to ₱11.43/kWh.
-This means a typical household consuming 200 kWh per month could expect an increase of about ₱109 in its electric bill.[4]
+Meralco lowered its overall rate by ₱0.9879 per kWh in April 2024, bringing the overall rate for a typical household down to ₱10.9518 per kWh.
+This means a typical household consuming 200 kWh per month could expect a decrease of about ₱198 in its electric bill.[4]

 👉 Type of Appliance